raygun101/MarkupKit/README.md

 This value specifies that subviews will be arranged relative to the view's layout margins.
 The default value is `true`.
 However, in some cases, `UIKit` provides default non-overridable values for a view's margins.
 In these cases, setting this flag to `false` instructs the view to ignore margins altogether and align subviews to the layout view's edges directly.

-Additionally, `LMLayoutView` defines two properties that specify the amount of space that should be reserved at the top and bottom of the view, respectively:
+Additionally, `LMLayoutView` defines four properties that specify the amount of additional space that should be reserved at the top/bottom and leading/trailing edges of the view, respectively:

     @property (nonatomic) CGFloat topSpacing;
     @property (nonatomic) CGFloat bottomSpacing;
+    @property (nonatomic) CGFloat leadingSpacing;
+    @property (nonatomic) CGFloat trailingSpacing;

-These properties are typically used in conjuction with `layoutMarginsRelativeArrangement` to ensure that a view's content is not obscured by other user interface elements such as the status bar or a navigation bar.
+The vertical spacing properties are often used in conjuction with `layoutMarginsRelativeArrangement` to ensure that a view's content is not obscured by other user interface elements such as the status bar or a navigation bar.
 For example, a view controller might override `viewWillLayoutSubviews` to set its view's top and bottom spacing to the length of its own top and bottom layout guides, respectively, ensuring that any arranged subviews are positioned between the guides:

     override func viewWillLayoutSubviews() {
         super.viewWillLayoutSubviews()